Razia-Shaheen-Sara/Netpractice_42/Readme.md

 ## Level 4: IP Blocks and Usable IPs

-**Router** will affect IPs.routers usually have different IPs and subnet masks on each interface to connect to multiple networks or subnets.
+-**Router** will affect IPs.
+Routers usually have different IPs and subnet masks on each interface to connect to multiple networks or subnets.
+- Hosts connected to the same interface of a router will typically have the same subnet mask and IP addresses in the same range as the router’s interface./

 IP addresses come in groups called **blocks**.
 Each block has:
 - **Network Address** = First IP in the block (**not usable**).